Bartholomey/the_lake_redoubt/julija/18_chapter_eighteen.md

 I remind him that he was dragged to my realm by Julija, that is by the consequences of her bestial behaviour.

 *Shadowy gentleman: “Yes, unlike mister Flaps, I am not completely tvoj; moj glas v sebi nosi inozemski ton.
-Which is why you regard my presence as a sort of desecration.”*
+Which is why you regard my presence as a desecration of sorts.”*

 **130**